Before you enter

 Who can enter?

 Journalists from all 46 countries of Europe as defined by the Council of Europe and Belarus and Russia are eligible to enter their work.
-Journalists working in Europe and journalists writing for a European media organisation or blog can submit their work.
-The work submitted must have a publication date between December 1, 2022 and December 31, 2023.
+Journalists with a European nationality, working on the European continent, and journalists working for a European media organisation or outlet can submit their work.
+The work submitted must have a publication date between December 1, 2024 and December 31, 2025.

 Our categories